-Trojan Helmet Limited proposes that 19.7ha of rural general land by The Hills Golf Course is rezoned as rural lifestyle to enable development of up to 10 dwellings.
+Trojan Helmet Limited proposes that 8.4ha of rural general land by The Hills Golf Course is rezoned as rural lifestyle to enable development of up to four dwellings.
 This review of the potential traffic generation of the land and associated effects has concluded that the proposal would not lead to any noticeable traffic effects on the existing road network.
-Since no changes to the road network are required apart from the construction of the new access to service the dwellings, the proposed rezoning can be supported from a transport perspective.
+Since no changes to the road network are required apart from improvements to the existing golf course access to service the dwellings, the proposed rezoning can be supported from a transport perspective.